ansonlalu/Anson-Data-Science-Portfolio/README.md

 ## 1. Household Electric Power Consumption by LSTM : loss: 0.0103,  val_loss: 0.0088
 This work is to predict the Household Electric Power Consumption by using LSTM.
-The features active power,reactive power, Voltag, Global_intensity, Sub_metering_1, Sub_metering_2, Sub_metering_3 are used to forecast the active power used in the future.
+The features are used to forecast the active power used in the future and listed below.

 1. Active Power
 2. Reactive Power